 on ${\mathcal U}_{S} \subset M$, where $\alpha $ is some function on ${\mathcal U}_{S}$.
 It is known that every non-Einstein warped product manifold $\overline{M} \times _{F} \widetilde{N}$ with a $1$-dimensional base manifold $(\overline{M}, \overline{g})$ and a $2$-dimensional manifold $(\widetilde{N}, \widetilde{g})$ or an $(n-1)$-dimensional Einstein manifold $(\widetilde{N}, \widetilde{g})$, $n \geq 4$, and a warping function $F$, is a quasi-Einstein manifold (see, e.g., \cite{{Ch-DDGP}, {2016_DGJZ}}).
 Evidently, (\ref{quasi02}) implies {\cite[eq.
 (8)] {G6}}

 Quasi-Einstein manifolds arose during the study of exact solutions of the Einstein field equations and the investigation on quasi-umbilical hypersurfaces of conformally flat spaces, see, e.g., \cite{{DGHSaw}, {2016_DGJZ}} and references therein.
-Quasi-Einstein hypersurfaces in semi-Riemannian space forms were studied among others in \cite{{DGHS}, {2016_DGHZhyper}, {2018_DGZ}, {R102}, {DHS02}, {DHS03}, {DHS105}, {G6}}, see also \cite{DGHSaw} and references therein.
-Quasi-Einstein manifolds satisfying some pseudo\-sym\-met\-ry type curvature conditions were investigated among others in \cite{{Ch-DDGP}, {2013_DGHHY}, {2015_DGHZ}, {2016_DGJZ}, {DeHoJJKunSh}, {SDHJK}}.
+Quasi-Einstein hypersurfaces in semi-Riemannian space forms were studied among others things in \cite{{DGHS}, {2016_DGHZhyper}, {2018_DGZ}, {DHS105}, {G6}}, see also \cite{DGHSaw} and references therein.
+Quasi-Einstein manifolds satisfying some pseudo\-sym\-met\-ry type curvature conditions were investigated for instance in \cite{{Ch-DDGP}, {2015_DGHZ}, {2016_DGJZ}, {SDHJK}}.